KhouryFinance/mortgage-quant/README.md

 This function can help home buyers determine whether or not it's worthwhile to pay for discount points.

-Example:
+### Example:

-Let's take a simple example of a $1,000,000 30 year fixed mortgage with a 3% interest rate, and a $4216,04 monthly payment.
+Let's take a simple example of a:
+- $1,000,000 30 year fixed mortgage with a
+- 3% interest rate, and a
+- $4216,04 monthly payment.

 Let's assume you have the opportunity to pay for 3 discount points -- which usually cost 1% of the total loan amount per discount point.
 Let's say these